Réunion: Foreign relations

 Although diplomacy, military, and French government matters are handled by Paris, Réunion is a member of La Francophonie, the Indian Ocean Commission, the International Trade Union Confederation, the Universal Postal Union, the Port Management Association of Eastern and Southern Africa, and the World Federation of Trade Unions in its own right.

 Defence

 The French Armed Forces are responsible for the defence of the department.
 These forces also contribute to the defence of other French territories in the region, including Mayotte and the French Southern and Antarctic Lands.
-A total of some 2,000 French troops are deployed in the region - mostly in Réunion centred on the 2nd Marine Infantry Parachute Regiment.
+About 2,000 regular French troops are deployed in the region, mostly in Réunion, centred on the 2nd Marine Infantry Parachute Regiment.
 Two CASA CN 235 aircraft, forming air detachment 181 and drawn from the 50th Air Transport squadron, provide a modest air transport and surveillance capability.
 In 2022, the French Air Force demonstrated a capacity to reinforce the territory by deploying two Rafale fighter aircraft, supported by an A330 MRTT Phénix tanker, from France to Réunion for a regional exercise.
+By 2030 the French Armed Forces aim to increase the size of the reserve force in Réunion to around half that of the regular force presence.